-SO, WHILST WELL BEHAVED DOGS ARE WELCOME ON THE FOREST, ALWAYS REMEMBER THE 4 'Cs' CONTROL Always ensure your dog is in sight and comes back when called.
+THE 4 'Cs' CONTROL Always ensure your dog is in sight and comes back when called.
 If you are not totally confident of your dog's recall, use a lead.
 CARE FOR FARM ANIMALS AND WILDLIFE Never let your dog approach or chase livestock or wildlife.
 CONSIDER OTHERS Never let your pet approach other people, dogs or horses uninvited.
-CLEAN UP Always remove your dog waste from pathways.
+CLEAN UP Always pick up your dog's waste.
+Bin it or take it home.
 Under the Dangerous Dogs Act 1991 it is a criminal offence for a person to be in charge of a dog dangerously out of control in a public place.
 Penalties include a fine of up to £20,000 or, in cases resulting in injury, up to 5 years in prison.
 It is an offence under the Dogs (Protection of Livestock) Act 1953 to allow a dog to attack or chase livestock.
 If a dog is on enclosed land where there are sheep, it must be kept on a lead or otherwise under close control.
 Livestock managers are entitled to shoot any dog found attacking grazing animals.